Dr Samuel Johnson letters found in Gloucestershire cupboard

 - Published

-A letter penned by the 18th century literary giant Dr Samuel Johnson has been found "tucked away" in a cupboard.
+A letter written by the 18th century renowned writer Dr Samuel Johnson has been "tucked away" in a cupboard.

 It was found on a routine valuation at the Gloucestershire country house by Chorley's auction specialists.